yazinect/foodies/README.md

 # foodies
-The social network for food lovers.
+Curation of the best places for food lovers.